OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/05_Ethics_V4.md

 # 🌱 Pillar 3: Environmental Sustainability and Digital Responsibility

-## Core Principle: AI for Planetary Stewardship
+@competencyHighlight(Core Principle: AI for Planetary Stewardship)

 **UNESCO Framework:** AI implementation should contribute to environmental sustainability and teach students about responsible technology use in the context of climate change and resource conservation.